Varvara — Collection of textile patterns inspired by women of the avant-garde

 Sonia Delaunay (1885–1979)

-Color was her native language.
-Delaunay painted, dressed, and lived in vibrant rhythms—blending art and life through simultané patterns, fashion, and radical joy.
+Colour was her native language.
+Delaunay painted, dressed, and lived in vibrant rhythms — blending art and everyday life through her simultané patterns and fashion.
+She made abstraction something you could wear.

 MARIA